“[WSL] doesn’t include X Windows or any other graphical subsystem.” Oh, why did Microsoft have to go and make that a challenge?

 In summary, a large swathe of programs currently fail for technical reasons that might well be fixed; another large group fail for mysterious reasons that might or might not get better and simple standalone programs, especially very old ones, mostly work.

-The screenshot in this article is actually of a Windows 10 desktop being virtualized inside GNOME Boxes running on Fedora Linux while it’s running some various X and GTK+ desktop programs from Windows Subsystem for Linux!
+The screenshot in this article is of a virtualized Windows 10 desktop running inside GNOME Boxes on top of Fedora Linux while it’s running some various X and GTK+ desktop programs from Windows Subsystem for Linux!
 Why, you may ask?
 Because I could.
-What unholy contraption can you get running on top of WSL?
+What unholy contraption can you get running on WSL?